stallev/bpoems/docs/prds/main_prd.md

 #### Poetry Publishing
 11. The system must allow only users with author role or higher to create new poems
-12. The system must support rich text formatting for poems using a WYSIWYG editor (React Quill)
+12. The system must support rich text formatting for poems using a WYSIWYG editor (React QuillJS)
 13. The system must allow poets to add titles and descriptions to their poems
 14. The system must allow poets to categorize their poems by genre
-15. The system must implement a tagging system for poems to improve content organization and discovery
+15. The system must implement a tagging system for poems to improve content organization and discovery (Future versions - not MVP)
 16. The system must allow only users with author role or higher to edit and delete their own poems
 17. The system must display poems in a clean, readable format
 18. The system must allow moderators and admins to create and manage poem categories